 HEALTH COVERAGE REQUIREMENTS FOR STUDENTS UNDER AGE 18

-For younger students registered in residential programs, half-day programs, and institutes, proof of family health coverage must be provided.
+For younger students registered in day camps, half-day programs, and weekly workshops, proof of family health coverage must be provided.
 A medical form will be sent to all students under age 18 once they have confirmed their intent to attend a Summer@Eastman program; please include policy information on the form as instructed.
 The completed form must be returned before the program begins.

 HEALTH COVERAGE REQUIREMENTS FOR SUMMER COLLEGIATE STUDENTS

 We strongly urge all students to carry private insurance.